lwmqn/qnode/README.md

 qnode.connect('mqtt://192.168.0.100');

 // use your own account
-// you can encrypt the password if the Server knows how to decrypt it qnode.connect('mqtt://192.168.0.100', {
+// you can use an encrypted password if the Server knows how to decrypt it qnode.connect('mqtt://192.168.0.100', {
     username: 'someone',
     password: 'somepassword'